 My advice is to decide on one and then stick to the same one as they all will be a little bit different.
 Try and master whichever one you choose.

-Here are the best free DAW’s currently available.
+Here is my list of the best free DAWs currently available.

 Ableton Live Lite is a perfect choice for beginners, however, you only will be able to use a certain amount of tracks since it’s free.